melikesahiinn/4-Ozdemir-GulDeniz-PuzzleReformer/GDD.md

 | 5 | 7×7 | Final (move limit challenge) |

 Difficulty increases with grid size and number of tiles.

+6.2 Level System Architecture

+The game uses a data-driven level system in which each level is fully defined by a centralized LevelDef structure.
+This structure specifies not only the grid size and tile rotation data, but also level-specific gameplay rules such as locked tiles, move limits, and initial hint availability.

+All level configurations are stored in a dedicated levels module (levels.h / levels.cpp).
+The Game module does not contain any hard-coded level logic; instead, it dynamically applies the rules provided by the currently loaded level definition.
+This design ensures a clean separation of concerns between game flow control and level design.

+By externalizing level rules into data, the system allows new levels or rule variations to be added without modifying the core game loop.
+This approach improves maintainability, scalability, and team collaboration by clearly isolating level design responsibilities.

 ---